jzhzj/CSCI-6461-simulator/README.md

 accordingly if you are using JDK 1.8.

 3. The implementation of UI is powered by [JavaFX](http://www.oracle.com/technetwork/java/javase/overview/javafx-overview-2158620.html), which supports MVC.

+## About contributing
-4. __Please do not commit anything but source code and resource files to this repository, also please make modifications based on the latest version of code to avoid conflict.__
+1. __Please do not commit anything but source code and resource files to this repository, also please make modifications based on the latest version of code to avoid conflict.__
-5. __Please do include a message for every commit.__
+2. __Please do include a message for every commit.__
-6. __Please inform all team members before commit any change regarding to pom.xml, .gitignore and simulator.iml.__
+3. __Please inform all team members before commit any change regarding to pom.xml, .gitignore and simulator.iml.__

 ## Usage
 Revise pom.xml if you are using JDK 1.8